Peter Kolbe: Work

-"Several beautiful country seats, vineyards and gardens are to be seen on almost every side of the Table-Hill.
-The Company has here two very spacious, rich and beautiful Gardens.
-In one of them stands, erected at the Company's Expense, a noble Pleasure-House for the Governor, and near it a beautiful Grove of Oaks, called the Round-Bush from which this Garden (Rondebosch) takes its Name, being called the Round-Bush garden.
-The other Garden which is at some distance from this is called Newland because but lately planted.
-Both these gardens are finely watered by the Springs on the Table-Hill and the Company draws from them a very considerable Revenue."
+"Several country residences, vineyards and gardens are located on various sides of Table Mountain.
+The Company maintains two extensive gardens here.
+In one of them, built at the Company's expense, is a residence for the Governor, and near it is a grove of oaks called the Round-Bush from which this garden (Rondebosch) takes its name.
+The other garden, located at a distance from the first, is called Newland because it was recently planted.
+Both these gardens are supplied with water by the springs on Table Mountain and the Company receives a significant income from them."

 Among the discoveries made from Kolbe's book has been the practice of milk stimulation in cows followed by the Khoikhoi.
 The suckling of calves stimulates the production of oxytocin but when the calf is lost or separated, milk production requires artificial stimulation.
 A woodcut in Kolbe's book shows the inflation of the cow's vagina in order to stimulate milk production.

 Kolbe's book also provides early descriptions of Cape Town: "Several beautiful country seats, vineyards and gardens are to be seen on almost every side of the Table-Hill.
 The Company has here two very spacious, rich and beautiful Gardens.
 In one of them stands, erected at the Company's Expense, a noble Pleasure-House for the Governor, and near it a beautiful Grove of Oaks, called the Round-Bush from which this Garden (Rondebosch) takes its Name, being called the Round-Bush garden.
 The other Garden which is at some distance from this is called Newland because but lately planted.
 Both these gardens are finely watered by the Springs on the Table-Hill and the Company draws from them a very considerable Revenue."